 April 2025 – I-10 Multi-Vehicle Crash

-According to the Arizona Republic, a six-vehicle collision on I-10 near the 7th Street exit created significant delays during morning rush hour.
-The Arizona Department of Public Safety reported that proper documentation by several drivers, including dashcam footage, helped establish fault in this complex chain-reaction crash.
-Importantly, drivers who moved their vehicles to the shoulder when possible helped prevent secondary accidents in the congested traffic.
+The Arizona Republic reported a six-vehicle crash on I-10 near the 7th Street exit.
+It caused big delays during morning rush hour.
+The Arizona DPS said proper records by several drivers helped establish fault.
+This included dashcam footage.
+Drivers who moved their vehicles to the shoulder when possible helped prevent more accidents in the heavy traffic.

-ABC15 Arizona reported on the importance of proper post-accident procedures during Phoenix’s monsoon season.
-Their article highlighted a case where drivers involved in a minor collision during a dust storm correctly remained in their vehicles with hazard lights on until emergency responders arrived, potentially preventing more serious injuries when visibility was severely compromised.
+ABC15 Arizona reported on proper post-accident steps during Phoenix’s monsoon season.
+Their story showed a case where drivers in a minor crash during a dust storm stayed in their vehicles with hazard lights on.
+They waited until help arrived.
+This may have prevented more serious injuries when visibility was very poor.

 February 2025 – Pedestrian Incident

-AZ Family covered a pedestrian accident near Central Avenue and Thomas Road where bystanders provided critical assistance until emergency services arrived.
-The news story emphasized how witnesses who properly documented the scene with smartphone photos and videos provided crucial evidence that helped both the investigation and the victim’s subsequent insurance claim.
+AZ Family covered a pedestrian accident near Central Avenue and Thomas Road.
+Bystanders provided critical help until emergency services arrived.
+The news story showed how witnesses who properly recorded the scene with smartphone photos and videos provided key evidence.
+This helped both the probe and the victim’s insurance claim.

-The Phoenix Car Accident Lawyers at GLG emphasize that many serious injuries, such as whiplash, concussions, and internal bleeding, may not show symptoms immediately.
-Phoenix’s trauma centers, including Banner University Medical Center and Valleywise Health Medical Center, are equipped to handle accident-related injuries of all severity levels.
+The Phoenix Car Accident Lawyers at GLG stress that many serious injuries may not show symptoms right away.
+This includes whiplash, concussions, and internal bleeding.
+Phoenix’s trauma centers can handle accident injuries of all levels.
+These include Banner Medical Center and Valleywise Health Medical Center.

-Watch for these symptoms in the days following your accident:
+Watch for these symptoms in the days after your accident:

 - Headaches